renzoav12/service-item/README.md

 # service-item

-service Items -> using FEignClient o RestTemplate for obtaing all products.
+service Items -> using FEignClient o RestTemplate for obtaing all products (rest with service-product).

 for run this service, we need run config-server && eureka-server.